COVID-19 continues to disproportionately impact local Latino community

 “You have grandparents and aunts and uncles living home with a young child who might get sick and before you know it, the whole family is sick,” Calahan said.

 He said the disproportionate statistics are concerning to Clinica Sierra Vista.
-He said that by design, their clinics are placed in communities with many Latinos that include Arvin, Lamont and east Bakersfield.
+He said that by design, its clinics are placed in communities with many Latinos that include Arvin, Lamont and east Bakersfield.

 “That’s the core of what us as a health clinic are trying to do, is to reach people from all entry points (in the community),” Calahan said.
 “We are trying to reach people that haven’t had access to medical care in a long time, whether it’s if they are undocumented or don’t have a doctor.”